Klalena/data_stories_of_alena.github.io/_posts/2020-10-09-How-to-Store-Spotify-Data-in-3NF.md

 | ---: | ---: |
 |    0 |  256 |

-There are 256 unique playlist that contain instrumentals, where instrumental means that the song has no vocals and has above 0.5 value in `instrumentalness` column.
+There are 256 unique playlists containing instrumentals.

-Next, let's take a look at 10 playlist ordered in ascending order:
+Next, let's take a look at 10 playlists ordered in ascending order:

 ```python
 c.execute ("""